catseye/The-Dossier/article/Vague Memories of MS-DOS Programming.md

 easiest to set the extended segment pointer `es` to `A000h` and address individual bytes with `es:si` or `es:di`.

+There is also the fact that if you want smooth animation, you should wait for the vertical retrace period before making changes to screen memory, as discussed in [Basic Theory of Video Games][].

+I don't actually remember how to do this on an IBM PC, if I ever knew, but I do remember that [Allegro][] has some call for it, called something like `vsync()`.

 [VGA-compatible text mode]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
+[Basic Theory of Video Games]: Basic%20Theory%20of%20Video%20Games.md